pilehvar/ADW/README.md

 If you use this system, please cite the following paper:

-M. T. Pilehvar, D. Jurgens and R. Navigli.
+> M. T. Pilehvar, D. Jurgens and R. Navigli.
 Align, Disambiguate and Walk: A Unified Approach for Measuring Semantic Similarity.
-Proc. of the 51st Annual Meeting of the Association for Computational Linguistics (ACL 2013), Sofia, Bulgaria, August 4-9, 2013, pp. 1341-1351.
+	Proceedings of the 51st Annual Meeting of the Association for Computational Linguistics (ACL 2013), Sofia, Bulgaria, August 4-9, 2013, pp. 1341-1351.

 For more information please contact: